cescude/zopts/README.md

 Capturing any extra positional arguments:

     var extra: [][]const u8 = undefined;
     try opts.extra(&extra);

-To provide usage information for the help string, use `flagDecl` and `argDecl`, rather than just `flag` or `arg` (respectively).
-This will give more context when printing usage information.
+To provide extra information for the help string, use `flagDecl` and `argDecl`, rather than just `flag` or `arg` (respectively).
+This gives more context when printing usage information.

     var name: []const u8 = "";
     var file: []const u8 = "";

     try opts.flagDecl("name", 'n', &name, "NAME", "Name of the user running a query");
     try opts.argDecl("file", 'f', &file, "INPUT", "File name containing data");

 ## Case example "grep"

 Here's the help string for a fictional implementation of grep:

+    ~/code/zig/grep $ grep -h
-    usage: grep [OPTIONS]...
-PATTERN [FILE]...
+    usage: grep [OPTIONS] PATTERN [FILE]...
     An example "grep" program illustrating various option types as a means to show real usage of the ZOpts package.

     OPTIONS
-       -C, --context=NUM         Number of lines of context to include (default is 3).
+       -C, --context=LINES       Number of lines of context to include before and after a match (default is 3).
        -i, --ignore-case         Enable case insensitive search.
-           --color=[On|Off|Auto] Colorize the output (default is Auto).
+           --color=(On|Off|Auto) Colorize the output (default is Auto).
-       -h, --help                Display this help message
+       -h, --help                Display this help message.

     ARGS
        PATTERN                   Pattern to search on.